orbeon/orbeon-forms-doc/Form-Builder:-Configuration-properties.md

 To properly show up in the toolbox, XBL files need to include the appropriate [component metadata](http://wiki.orbeon.com/forms/doc/user-guide/form-builder-user-guide/toolbox-component-metadata).

-### Toolbox top-level entries
+### Other toolbox features

-In addition to controls, the toolbox shows other "menu entries", which you can enable or disable with the following properties:
+In addition to controls, the toolbox has other features which you can enable or disable with the following properties:

 ```xml
 <property as="xs:boolean" name="oxf.fb.menu.schema"            value="true"/>